 SD:

 Are you looking forward to the upcoming week with school groups?
 Do you have many more coming up?

 MMK:

-This is a very full week n fact Friday we have morning and then another afternoon.
+This is a very full week.
+In fact on Friday we have morning workshops and then another school for afternoon workshops.
 That’s good, it’s fun.

 SD:

 Do you and Gwen Minor ever talk about strategically improving the museum in any way?
 Do you consider yourself as a staff member as a stakeholder?
-Do you consider yourself someone who implements theory and practice or just someone who runs the arousel?
+Do you consider yourself someone who implements theory and practice or just someone who runs the carousel?

 MMK:

 I would consider myself someone who implements theory and practice.
 As a team the educators at the museum I think we work very hard at changing and improving programs.
-Offering new things not just to the public but to our staff and that would include working closely with Gwen, Liz Congdon, who is head of school programs, Eric blacksmith, Patrick harmacist, Ted the printer.
-We’re a pretty closeknit group that work together.
+Offering new things not just to the public but to our staff and that would include working closely with Gwen, Liz Congdon, who is head of school programs, Eric our blacksmith, Patrick our pharmacist, Ted the printer.
+We’re a pretty close-knit group that work together.

 SD:

 Do you dress in period costume when you work there?

 MMK:

-Yes although since the ountry fair exhibit closed, which were two tents where we had country fair games and things that could do that were related to the ountry air experience like milking a fiberglass training cow that just put water in a bucket, now that it’s just the carousel standing alone, a lot of folks don’t recognize that our vests and shirts reflect a 1920 time period. hen we staff the schoolhouse its very clear because we’re in our 1845 gowns and daycaps and bonnets that we’re in period dress.
+Yes, although since the country fair exhibit closed, which were two tents where we had country fair games and things that visitors could do that were related to the country fair experience like milking a fiberglass training cow that just put water in a bucket, now that it’s just the carousel standing alone, a lot of folks don’t recognize that our vests and shirts reflect a 1920 time period.
+When we staff the schoolhouse it’s very clear because we’re in our 1845 gowns and daycaps and bonnets that we’re in period dress.

 SD:

 So you move in to Santa’s cottage on the Friday after Thanksgiving.
 What do you do to make it comfortable?

 MMK:

-Well the Sunday before is called decorating day here in Cooperstown and people can sign up to decorate the different light poles along Main Street and they get wrapped with wide velvet ribbon and garland and lights and Santa and I go around and thank people, and while they are decorating we are actually moving our things.
+Well, the Sunday before is called decorating day here in Cooperstown and people can sign up to decorate the different light poles along Main Street and they get wrapped with wide velvet ribbon and garland and lights and Santa and I go around and thank people, and while they are decorating we are actually moving our things.
 We have a collection of a lot of storybooks for the children.
-We set up our little Christmas tree and as the children make ornaments and bring them to us it gets decorated with them.
-You know the little things we need for the season.
-The Kleenex, hand sanitizer, the dog biscuits.
-All the things the anta emergency kit.
+We set up our little Christmas tree, which starts out pretty bare, and as the children make ornaments and bring them to us it gets decorated with them.
+You know the little things that we need for the season.
+The Kleenex, the Purell hand sanitizer, the dog biscuits.
+All the things – the Santa emergency kit.

 SD:

 Do you have a dog or cat?

 MMK:

 I do.
-I have a cat here her name’s Lydia Marie he’s 15 and in the cottage Santa and Mrs. Claus have a stuffed golden retriever and her name is Bell because she wears Christmas bells around her neck and she’s a good icebreaker with the children.
+I have a cat here her name’s Lydia Marie.
+She’s 15 and in the cottage Santa and Mrs. Claus have a stuffed golden retriever and her name is Bell because she wears Christmas bells around her neck and she’s a good icebreaker with the children.

 SD:

 So basically what you’re doing is listening to what they want for Christmas?

 MMK:

 That’s part of it.
 Probably because we’re not in a mall or a toystore, it’s a much smaller part.
 Talking to the kids about the year they’ve had and do they think they’ve been good, what could they do to be better.
-Yeah this is a place where it’s not about the $19.95 photo package that are trying to sell to the parents.
+Yeah, this is a place where it’s not about the $19.95 photo package that most places are trying to sell to the parents.
 Here the parents bring their own cameras.
 They take as many pictures as they want and it’s really about the visit.